aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 Using EKS Blueprint Addons module improves security and reduces complexity.

-You can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a bast pracitce to let ArgoCD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 12 below.
+You can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a best practice to let ArgoCD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 12 below.

 :::code{showCopyAction=true showLineNumbers=false language=yaml highlightLines='12'}